p07575/smp/README.md

 ## Rules

 1. No cheating/hacking.
-2. Do not inviting people outside of PKC into the Discord server or the MineCraft server.
+2. Only current/past PKC students or permitted members may join the SMP.

 ## Community